semanticlink/howtohypermedia/README.md

 # How to Hypermedia 🎓

 [How to Hypermedia](https://howtohypermedia.semanticlink.io) is a tutorial website to learn all about how you could implement a REST-style of architecture on a TODO list!
-The layout and functionality is a fork of [howtographql.com](https://www.howtographql.com/) which was built by [Prisma](https://www.prisma.io) and many amazing contributors.
 All content on the site is completely free and open-source.

+> Note: the layout and functionality is based on [howtographql.com](https://www.howtographql.com/) which was built by [Prisma](https://www.prisma.io) and many amazing contributors.

 [![](howtohypermedia.png)](https://howtohypermedia.semanticlink.io)